 Speaking of excursions, Swiss Travel offers tours to Nicaragua’s colonial cities, Palo Verde National Park, Arenal volcano and more.
 The company also offers ATV adventures, canopy ziplining, and white-water rafting.
-The half-day and full-day tours offered through Dreams Las Mareas have changed since my February 2016 stay, these are the two excursions Ashley and I went on:
+The half-day and full-day tours offered through Dreams Las Mareas have changed since my February 2016 stay.
+The following are the two excursions Ashley and I went on.

 A Wildlife & Old Hacienda Tour

 We learned about the sugar-cane process, made tortillas, ate traditional snacks, listened to and sang a little music, and drank coffee at an old Sabanero (Costa Rican cowboy) house.
 Then we cruised the Tempisque River bordering Palo Verde National Park, where we saw iguanas, crocodiles, white-faced capuchin monkeys, bats, and a variety of birds.
 Afterward, a buffet lunch of traditional Costa Rican cuisine was served at La Casona.
 Next, we learned about Costa Rica’s coffee plantations and tasted some of the product.
 To wrap up our day trip, we had a brief tour of Liberia.
 I highly recommend this tour for its blend of culture, history, food, and wildlife sightings.

 This tour started with an amazing zipline through the rainforest canopy.
 Then the tour attendees could go down a long, twisty water slide or enjoy some traditional snacks and Costa Rican coffee.
 A buffet lunch of traditional food was provided.
 Then the tour group rides horseback or takes a tractor ride down to natural hot springs, a steam room, and a volcanic mud bath.